mtp-repository/cryptoblade-tool/README.md

 ![How it works](images/cryptoblade-toolv3.gif)
 - Open cryptoblades site https://app.cryptoblades.io/
 - Please register if you are still not a member.
-- When you are ready! (meaning have a character and a weapon)
+- When you are ready! (meaning you have a character and a weapon)
 - Go to combat
 - Select a stamina cost
 - Select a weapon